Guide to Living Organ Donation

 - Pregnancy complications

 Donors should ensure they have a strong support system in place prior to donating an organ, and making the decision to donate should include conversations with their friends and family, as well as the surgical team and social workers at a transplant center.
 A donor can opt out of completing a transplant at any point before the procedure.

 Once a donor is approved for a transplant, the surgery will be scheduled in advance.
-Helpful preparations for donors can include compiling a contacts list for communication after the procedure, writing down questions for the transplant team, and having a caregiver or loved one attend pre-op appointments.
+Helpful preparations External link for donors can include compiling a contacts list for communication after the procedure, writing down questions for the transplant team, and having a caregiver or loved one attend pre-op appointments.
 Donors should make arrangements to take time off work, find childcare if needed, and organize post-operative care and assistance at home.
 Depending on the recipient and transplant center’s location, donors may have to travel for the surgery, so they should make travel arrangements ahead of time.